 Hello, my name is Lin, I am a fully qualified, B.A.C.P registered, and insured counsellor.
-I work from my home in Rayleigh in a peaceful and cosy garden room.
 I believe everyone is completely unique with their own story and life experience and I try to provide a safe, confidential and non-judgemental environment where you can work through your problems.
 I work closely with you to build a mutual, close and trusting relationship in which you can feel free and safe to explore your past, present, and future potential for growth and positive change.

 My personal experience of counselling has taught me that nobody is exempt from the struggles that life can throw at us and, whether it is a life event such as bereavement, losing your job or divorce, for example, or longer term difficulties in working out who you are and what you want or need in life it really helps to talk to someone who will listen without judging.
 My core, initial way of working is person-centred which means that you direct the sessions and what we talk about and you decide when to share information.
 I believe that when we feel heard and valued just for being who we are, we can begin to make positive changes, accept ourselves and begin to flourish.
 After establishing a close working relationship I often then use other strategies, which can be more directive to help you bring about positive change.